ecofriendly homestead

 If you already have fruit flies in your bin, try removing any food scraps that are exposed and adding a layer of dry bedding material on top.
 You can also try setting up a fruit fly trap near your bin (source).

-vermicomposting: an affordable eco friendly soil ammendment
+Vermicomposting: an affordable eco friendly soil ammendment

 Vermicomposting is not only a sustainable and eco-friendly way to dispose of food waste, but it is also a method of producing nutrient-rich soil amendments that can benefit your plants and garden.